 \subsubsection{Multi-fidelity Max Entropy Search}

 Information-based methods have become increasingly popular in Bayesian Optimization due to their strong theoretical backing.
 Entropy search \citep{villemonteix2009informational, hennig2012entropy, hernandez2014predictive} tries to maximize the information gain about the optimum input, $x_*$.
 Unfortunately, this means estimating an expensive $d$-dimensional integral using Monte Carlo approximations.
-Max-value Entropy Search \citep{wang2017max} instead focuses on maximizing the information gain about the maximum value of the function, $f_* = f(x_*)$:
+Max-value Entropy Search (MES) \citep{wang2017max} instead focuses on maximizing the information gain about the maximum value of the function, $f_* = f(x_*)$:

+The left hand side, $I((x, f(x); f_* | D_t)$ represents the mutual information between the next (possibly) evaluated point, and the maximum value of the function $f_*$.
+It can be calculated by the difference between the current entropy of the predictive distribution of $y$ at input $x$, and the expected entropy over the distribution of the maximum.

-Which means the integral estimation is reduced from $d$-dimensional to 1-dimensional.
+The big advantage of MES is that the expectation is reduced from a $d$-dimensional to 1-dimensional integral.
 The expectation is estimated using Monte Carlo methods since we are able to sample from the distribution $p(f_* | D_t)$ via Thompson Sampling or an approximation via the Gumbel distribution.
 More recently, \cite{tu2022joint} and \cite{hvarfner2022joint} jointly consider the joint information gain of both the maximum value, and the optimum input.

-A multi-fidelity extension of Max-value Entropy Search was introduced by \cite{takeno2020multi}.
+A multi-fidelity extension of Max-value Entropy Search (MF-MES) was introduced by \cite{takeno2020multi}.
 We easily extend to the multi-fidelity setting by considering a joint model, such as the LMC and then maximizing the cost-weighted information gain:

+Here $f_*$ represents the maximum at the \textit{highest} fidelity.
+So we calculate how much more information we gain about the black-box function's maximum, by querying at input $x$ and fidelity $m$.
+We divide this by the cost of querying fidelity $m$.

 The biggest strength of this method, when compared to multi-fidelity upper confidence bound, is that we are not longer using independent GPs as a model.
 As such, we can \textit{learn} the relationship between the functions and there is no need to make assumptions about the maximum bias.
 There are also no hyper-parameters in the acquisition function.